diasjorge/driver/README.markdown

 Driver is for setting up your passenger vhosts.
-Kind of like Passenger Pref Pane, but less hangy.
+The original idea was created when Passenger Preference Pane was hanging on my Snow Leopard machine.
+Apparently this is no longer the case with the latest passenger pane build.
+This project still lives, as there is room to make it Linux-compatible.

 ## Install

 First off you're going to need to install the `sinatra` and `ghost` gems: `sudo gem install sinatra ghost` will do that for you.
+Sinatra is the framework the application uses for hosting the app and Ghost is the utility it uses for adding hosts to point at 127.0.0.1.

-Next, run `sudo rake install` then go to `http://driver.local` in your browser.
+Next, run `sudo rake install` which should load up `http://driver.local` for you.

 ## Why is it broken?